TASWEGIAN WOOD BANK

 In the context of WOODbanking rather than thinking of 'wood' as a FORESTresource there is a social benefit in exploring a community's 'wood resource' in the context of ONEtree at a time.
 That is, looking towards optimising trees' utility holistically while looking beyond imagining components of the resource as 'marginable and expendable'.

 Alternatively, it might be that more expansive ways of understanding 'human cultural realities' come into play.
 If so, that may ultimately determine 'placedness' in more expansive and holistic ways.
-Moreover, resource management and resource recovery may well become a key factor in the holistic 'shaping' of places in PLACEmaking – a factor in transforming spaces into places.
+Moreover, resource management and resource recovery may well become a key factor in the holistic 'shaping' of places in PLACEmakinga factor in transforming spaces into places.

 Whatever it is, currently humanity is faced with dynamic change largely of its own making and there is no escaping that reality. – ideologically or politically.

-When imagined simply as a 'resource' – just so much wood – trees become vulnerable, sometimes expendable – typically so and all too often.
-Importantly, in the context of cultural landscaping where 'places' are understood to belong to 'people' rather than people and communities belonging to, and in, their cultural landscape, this becomes the point of conflict between humanity and 'placedness' and the resources invested in places that make 'spaces' habitable.
+Importantly, in the context of cultural landscaping where 'places' are understood to belong to 'people' rather than people and communities belonging to, and in, their cultural landscape, this becomes the point of conflict between humanity and 'placedness' and the resources invested in places that make 'spaces' habitable and amenable to habitation.

 It is particularly so in the context of:

-- Dynamic change relative to impending climate change;
+• Dynamic change relative to impending climate change;

-- Cultural change relative to emerging and evolving technologies; and
+• Cultural change relative to emerging and evolving technologies; and

-- The increasing likelihood of virulent global pandemics; and
+• The increasing likelihood of virulent global pandemics; and

-- Cultural realities that are faced within communities managing 'their place' in evolving and sustainable economies and in ecosystems within which 'trees' as 'carbon sinks' at the very least play an important part.
+• Cultural realities that are faced within communities managing 'their place' in evolving and sustainable economies and in ecosystems within which 'trees' as 'carbon sinks' at the very least play an important part.

 In this context there is much yet to be discovered in the context of unanticipated and unanticipatable consequences of 'change' brought on by humanity's over exploitation of the planet's resources.
+Likewise, there is ever likely to be unanticipated consequences to banking wood.
+In any event it is worth remembering that 'the proper way' is that straight and narrow pathway that leads all the way to mediocrity's front gate.
+Enter there and die a little.

 No comments: